STUDENT BEHAVIOUR, DISCIPLINE & EXCLUSION POLICY

 For a comparatively trivial offence, the system of ‘Minuses’ is used.
 It is split into 5 different categories – manners, insolence, lateness, kit and disobedience – thus covering most misdemeanours.
-Minuses operate on a weekly basis – from Saturday to Saturday.
-If a boy receives 5 or more minuses in one given period, he will do a detention with the Headmaster at 5pm on Wednesdays.
-If a boy receives more than 10 minuses in a given period, then he will also be interviewed by the Headmaster who then might administer an extra punishment.
-The ‘Minus Sheet’ for each period is kept in the staffroom, and filled in by staff under the appropriate heading.
-The Director of Studies keeps a file which serves as a record of all minuses given.
+Minuses operate on a daily basis.
+If a boy receives a minus in one given period, he will do a detention with a senior member of staff at 12:35 the following day.
+One minus is equal to 10 minutes detention.
+The Director of Studies keeps a record via Engage which serves as a record of all minuses given.

 For misbehaviour in lessons or during Games, particularly if hampering the progress of other boys, a boy can certainly be sent to explain himself to the Headmaster.

 More serious examples of bad behaviour should always be reported to the Headmaster and are described below.

 It is very important that staff recognise the value of praising good behaviour, privately or publicly, and rewards throughout the school in terms of plus marks, extra tuck, special privileges or public congratulation are certainly in order.